kobishamir/URL-Shortner/README.md

 # URL-Shortner
-## URL Shortned based on python and Flask
+## URL Shortner based on python and Flask
 ### By Kobi Shamir

 *That project still not finished and I still have some work to do*